scipy-india/.github/CODE_OF_CONDUCT.md

 ## Contact

-If you have any questions, concerns, or suggestions regarding the Code of Conduct, please reach out to the community on [Zulip](https://scipyindia.zulipchat.com) or via email at[mailto:TODO]
+If you have any questions, concerns, or suggestions regarding the Code of Conduct, please reach out to the community on [Zulip](https://scipyindia.zulipchat.com) or via email at [aditijuneja7@gmail.com](mailto:aditijuneja7@gmail.com) and/or [agriyakhetarpal@outlook.com](mailto:agriyakhetarpal@outlook.com).